 Matcha Green Tea

-Maybe sometime I’ll tell you guys the story about how sleep deprived Marybeth fell asleep on her keyboard at work one time and then had to run an EMS call with the keyboard key imprint front and center on her forehead.
-For now, however, I’m going to keep on telling you how not to do that.
-Sometimes even though you try all of the alternatives above you still need a little caffeine boost, and that’s okay.
+Sometimes even though you try all of the alternatives above you still need a lil’ caffeine boost, and that’s okay.
 This is when I suggest trying alternatives like Matcha Green Tea.
-You can read all about the health benefits in one of my last posts, and the matcha powder itself can be incorporated in both beverages and recipes, like these Matcha Mint Chip Energy Balls.
+You can read all about the health benefits in this post, and the matcha powder itself can be incorporated in both beverages and recipes, like these Matcha Mint Chip Energy Balls.

-There are many matcha powders on the market (I’m a fan of Encha matcha), but just make sure you get a well-sourced powder and steer clear of the “matcha tea” in tea bags, as it only contains a fraction of the nutrients.
+There are many matcha powders on the market (I’m a fan of Encha matcha), but just make sure you get a well-sourced ceremonial grade powder and steer clear of the “matcha tea” in tea bags, as it only contains a fraction of the nutrients and will taste like dirt.

 Take a Nap